ssorto/midterm-system-arch/README.md

 Users are introduced to the process and guided on how to select a tile.
 User Interaction Layer (Tile Selection)

-2. Users select a tile (mapped to emotions like Excitement, Uncertainty, Frustration).
+2. Users select a key (mapped to emotions like Excitement, Uncertainty, Frustration).
 This selection triggers an event that is sent to the AI processing system.
 Communication Layer (MQTT)